 From the start, the design of Stafford Park was a collaborative effort between The Walters Group, Ocean County, Stafford Township, the Pinelands Commission, and tenants.
-The Stafford Park project was the first in which The Walters Group created a sustainable development.
-Since The Walters Group had never before developed a green project, the design process was an education process for its engineers, architects, project managers, and construction staff.
-Having scaled the learning curve, the design team worked with retail tenants and consultants to re-engineer the development to LEED standards, carrying out biweekly and sometimes weekly calls to keep each other informed.
-Throughout the design process, the various professionals worked together to cap and close the landfills, plan for the creation of new habitats, and create the blueprints for new high performance buildings.
+The Stafford Park project was the first in which The Walters Group sought to create a sustainable development.
+Since The Walters Group had never before planned for a green development, the design process was largely educational for the engineers, architects, project managers, and construction staff involved in the multiple parts of the mixed-use project.
+Having scaled the learning curve, the design team worked with retail tenants and consultants to re-engineer the development to LEED standards.
+Successful planning required carrying out biweekly and sometimes weekly calls to keep each other informed.
+Throughout the design process, the various professionals worked together to cap and close the landfills, plan for the creation of new habitats, and create the blueprints for new high performance commercial and residential buildings.